sul-dlss-labs/wolfcon-2025-ai-workshop/docs/what-mcp.md

 ![MCP Diagram](imgs/mcp-simple-diagram.png)

-MCP has an inner **Data layer** that defines the JSON-RPC protocol for client-server communication and an outer **Tranport layer** that defines the data exchange between the client and servers.
+MCP has an inner **Data layer** that defines the JSON-RPC protocol for client-server communication and an outer **Transport layer** that defines the data exchange between the client and servers.